Luminoid/blog/source/_posts/iOS-Concurrency-and-Parallelism-Complete-Guide.md

 ```

 {% note info %}
 **Design note: thread explosion.** GCD's worker model creates a new thread whenever a queue has ready work and no available worker.
 Under I/O-bound load this can exceed the kernel's thread limit and crash the process.
-Swift Concurrency's cooperative pool (§Mental model) exists primarily to fix this — the same workload becomes thousands of suspended tasks sharing a small pool of threads, not thousands of parked threads.
+Swift Concurrency's cooperative pool (§Mental model) exists primarily to fix this: the same workload becomes thousands of suspended tasks sharing a small pool of threads, not thousands of parked threads.
 {% endnote %}

 ---